Having some sales problems?

 Solution

 Review sales and marketing material available on your company site and look for gaps.
-Particularly, make sure that web content reflects all of the different buyer personas and use cases you’ve become aware of by talking directly to prospects and customers.
+Particularly, make sure that web content reflects all of the different buyer personas and use cases your company targets by talking directly to prospects/customers and reviewing your current customer data.

 3. Problem: Sales Follow-Up Is Ineffective or Non-Existent.